eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 classes: wide
 ---

-## Deploying OAuth2 Proxy with the Azure Active Directory provider and Traefik reverse proxy

 In this tutorial, we will be deploying OAuth2 Proxy to a kubernetes cluster using Azure Active Directory as the authentication provider and Traefik as the reverse proxy.

 We will also be using FluxCD to deploy Kubernetes resources via Helm.